riccardodelmedico/Gatto_cyb_fis/README.md

 ode4.m is the resolutor used in this work.
 It takes a system of differential equation and the associated time on which they have to be resolved.
 Notice that its output is a vector, so we need to create a 'for' cycle in order to assign the output to a matricial form. parameters_vaccini.m contains che parameters from Alvarez and Gatto. r0_raddoppio.m is a function used to recalculate the parameters beta_i in function of R0, according the the Gatto's theory.
-R0_calcolo.m is the file where we estimate the value of doubling time, witha separate analysis for each model, and in the case of R0=3.6 (basic case) or with the R0 recalculated.
+R0_calcolo.m is the file where we estimate the value of doubling time, with a separate analysis for each model, and in the case of R0=3.6 (basic case) or with the R0 recalculated.